-Ubrus Gold embroidery
+Ubrus Gold embroidery workshop

 The origins of this art form, mentioned in the Bible and in Greek mythology, are lost.
 Textile scholar Lanto Synge posits that it probably originated in China, and documents early surviving fragments that are estimated as being 4,500 years old.
 Throughout the history of embroidery, religious institutions have been among its greatest patrons.
 In Russia, goldwork embroidery received the greatest development in the second half XVIII – first half XIX centuries.
 Then Torzhok masters embroidered hats, muslin sleeves, aprons, belts, morocco shoes, purses, folk costume parts and ecclesiastical objects.
-In summer 1999, students of the School of Church and gold embroidery embroidered the Aër (covering in the orthodox church, rectangular in shape) for Optina monastery in St. Petersburg.
+In summer 1999, students of the School of Church and gold embroidery embroidered the Ayor (covering in the orthodox church, rectangular in shape) for Optina monastery in St. Petersburg.
 This date can be considered the beginning of the Ubrus Gold embroidery workshop.

-Participation in the general work brings patience, the ability to hear the other, humility and obedience, according to the words of the Apostle: “Carry each other’s infirmities, and so fulfill the law of Christ.”
+Participation in the general work brings patience, the ability to hear the others, humility and obedience, according to the words of the Apostle: “Carry each other’s infirmities, and so fulfill the law of Christ.”

 In addition to the canonical principles, Workshop teaches the principle of openness: gold embroidery workshops at Optina farmstead have no “tricks of the trade.”
 Any person can get a piece of advice on any matter relating to the embroidery.

 Following the ancient custom, modern masters do not sign their work.
 In the workshop embroiderers become friends, and like-minded people.
 And these people come together to contribute to the decoration of churches.